 The Position: Our department includes three Doctors of Audiology, one with ASHA certification, one Audiology Assistant, and a current Audiology Extern.
 We are looking for a candidate who is flexible, thinks outside of the box, and is open to collaboration with others.

 The Center: Our Center serves a variety of patient populations, including adults of all ages and pediatric patients.
 Some of these patients have special needs.
-Diagnostics and hearing aid treatment, including selection, fitting and follow-up care are the majority of appointments seen as well as newborn hearing screenings by resting Auditory Brainstem Response (ABR) testing.
+Diagnostics and hearing aid treatment, including selection, fitting and follow-up care are the majority of the appointments seen as well as newborn hearing screenings by resting Auditory Brainstem Response (ABR) testing.
 Appointments for cochlear implant evaluations and mappings are increasing in number.
 Osseo-integrated devices are activated and programmed at this Center.
-Offsite pediatric screenings are performed throughout the year.
+Offsite pediatric screenings and participation at health fairs are performed throughout the year.

 This Center includes a unique and dynamic format which is similar to a private practice including a strong sense of autonomy in our department at the same time being a non-profit Center, helping patients who are underserved in our community.

 The deadline to submit documents is August 1, 2020.

 Thank you for your interest in joining our team.
 We look forward to speaking with you soon.